 Features and Benefits

-Complimentary access to Bloomberg, the leading global platform used by the worlds leading banks, corporations and government agencies for news, data, analytics and research.
+Industry-standard software – enjoy free access to Bloomberg, the leading global platform used by banks, corporations and government agencies for news, data, analytics and research.

 Applicants must have either passed all nine ACCA Fundamental papers or have a 1st or 2:1 UK undergraduate honours degree (or international equivalent) and have been granted exemption from all nine ACCA Fundamental papers.

-If you have successfully completed or been granted exemptions by ACCA from papers F1 to F9 of the Fundamentals level, this programme enables you to complete the remainder of the ACCA professional examinations in just nine months.
+If you have successfully completed or been granted exemptions by ACCA from all the Applied Knowledge and Applied Skills papers (formerly F1 to F9 of the Fundamentals level), this programme enables you to complete the remainder of the ACCA professional examinations in just nine months.

 Throughout the programme you are encouraged to apply advanced professional skills and techniques that are used by an expert accountant acting in an advisory role at a senior level.